-This 1912 Monoplane was powered by a 50 hp Gnome rotary engine and had a triangular cross section fuselage, constructed as a wood and cloth covered.
+This 1912 Monoplane, was powered by a 50 hp Gnome rotary engine and had a triangular cross section fuselage constructed of wood and cloth covered.
 Early designs of this era utilised wing-warping rather than any form of aileron control surfaces.

-The aircraft was used for a number of customer demonstration flights from Lofthouse Park (between Leeds and Wakefield) and Blackburn himself used the aircraft to promote his fledgling business by dropping sales leaflets over the wealthy areas of Harrowgate to the north and Stamford to the south.
-The diminutive machine also made a number of cross-country flights in April 1913 and on 23rd, 24th and 25th July 1913 made daily newspaper delivery flights between Leeds and York which gained huge publicity.
+The aircraft was used for a number of customer demonstration flights from Lofthouse Park (between Leeds and Wakefield).
+Blackburn himself, used the aircraft to promote his fledgling business by dropping sales leaflets over the wealthy areas of Harrowgate to the north, and Stamford to the south.
+The diminutive machine also made a number of cross-country flights in April 1913 and on 23rd, 24th and 25th July 1913, Blackburn made daily newspaper delivery flights between Leeds and York, gaining huge publicity.

-This second bblackburn design was followed by a successful series of Mercury monoplanes (the Mercury I, II and II, of which a grand total of nine were built) these all being flown at Filey and at Hendon.
+This second Blackburn design was followed by a successful series of Mercury-powered monoplanes (the Mercury I, II and II, of which a grand total of nine were built) and these were all flown at Filey and later at Hendon.

-Eventually, Foggins sold the monoplane to Montague Glew, a recent graduate of the Blackburn Flying Schoool.
-Glew gave flying demonstrations around the UK and he suffered a number of accidents and minor crashes, predominently due to his poor piloting skills.
+Eventually, Foggins sold the monoplane to Mr Montague Glew, a recent graduate of the Blackburn Flying Schoool.
+Glew gave flying demonstrations around the UK although he suffered a number of accidents and minor crashes, predominently due to his poor piloting skills.
 It was during a local flight that Glew crashed the aircraft at Wittering, Lincolnshire in 1914.
 At the time it was considered unrepairable and worthy of being scrapped.

-The remains of the aircraft were stored on a family farm and here they laid until they were discovered and acquired by Richard Shuttleworth in 1938.
+Thankfully, the remains of the aircraft were collected and stored on a family farm and they laid there under a tarpaulin until they were discovered and acquired by Richard Shuttleworth in 1938.

-A number of components were ttotally unusable such the main wing spars and engine cowling which all needed to be replaced.
-The restored airframe eventually flew at Henlow on 17th September 1949 in the hands of AH Wheeler.
+A number of components were totally unusable, such the main wing spars and engine cowling which all needed to be replaced.
+The restored airframe eventually flew at Henlow on 17th September 1949, in the hands of a very brave AH Wheeler.

-This rare survivor is the oldest British-built aeroplane that remains in flying condition today and it can be seen flying in suitably calm conditions, when displayed at the various air shows staged by the Shuttleworth Collection at Old Warden, Bedfordshire.
+This rare survivor is the oldest British-built aeroplane remaining in flying condition today and it can be seen flying in suitably calm conditions, when displayed at the various air shows staged by the Shuttleworth Collection at Old Warden, Bedfordshire.

 The surviving Blackburn Single-Seat Monoplane is believed to be the single example constructed for Mr Cyril E Foggin.
 It is normally referred to as the Blackburn 1912 Monoplane.